Citroën Berlingo MPV review

 The interior is a far better place to be than before, with almost no feeling that you’re driving a model closely related to a van.
 The materials look and feel plush and there’s a striking infotainment system.
 It’s also good to know that Citroen hasn’t held back on safety features, despite the Berlingo’s affordable nature.
 No less than 19 assistance features are available to make driving safer and less stressful.

-The engines on offer are a 1.2-litre petrol and 1.5-litre diesel in a variety of power outputs from 99 to 128bhp, most of which are capable of over 50mpg.
-The petrol works well despite its comparatively small capacity and would be our pick most of the time.
-However if you’re looking to fully load the Berlingo often, tow with it or cover lots of miles, the extra grunt and fuel economy of the higher-power diesels makes more sense.
+The engines on offer are a 1.2-litre petrol and 1.5-litre diesel in a variety of power outputs from 99 to 128bhp, most of which are capable of over 50mpg, although engine choices are limited to certain trim levels.
+The petrol works well despite its comparatively small capacity and would generally be our pick.
+However if you’re looking to fully load the Berlingo often, tow with it or cover lots of miles, the extra pulling power and fuel economy of the higher-power diesels makes more sense.

-The top 128bhp versions of both the petrol and diesel engines are available with auto gearboxes and there’s even the option of off-road technology, which uses selectable driving modes for different surfaces, just like on expensive SUVs.
+The top 128bhp version of the petrol engine is available with an automatic gearbox and there’s even the option of off-road technology, which uses selectable driving modes for different surfaces, just like on expensive SUVs.
 It won’t give you the same grip as a 4x4 but it might be useful for drivers who occasionally encounter rough roads and slippery situations.

 MPG, running costs & CO2